techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 #### --- Deleting an existing project ---
 If you find content from previous runs of the CPL265 session in the workspace, remove the content as follows:

 1. On the left toolbar, click on the Development tab **</>**.
-Check your workspace: if you see that a project with the name *CPL265-ParticipantXX*, where **XX** is your group number, already exists, please follow the next step to delete it, otherwise you can simply skip the next step
+Check your workspace: if you see that a project with the name *CPL265-ParticipantXX*, where **XX** is your workstation ID, already exists, please follow the next step to delete it, otherwise you can simply skip the next step
 	![](images/067.png)

 1. Right click on the name of the project that you want to delete and from the context menu choose **Delete**.
 Click **OK** to confirm the operation and the project will be removed from the workspace